ItsMeSamey/chain-reaction/README.md

 # chain-reaction
-recreation of chane reaction game using python with any number of players and gridsizes
+recreation of chain reaction game using python with any number of players and gridsizes

 this was forked from https://github.com/farhanirani/Logic-Games